 Nikon Monarch 5 8 x 42 Review – Our Number 1

-Many think that the only way to star gaze is to purchase an over expensive telescope (lowest price).
+Many think that the only way to star gaze is to purchase an over expensive telescope (CHECK PRICE!).
 Although a telescope works perfectly fine, the star gazing binoculars offer manoeuvrability and a wider field of view giving the user a far clearer image.

 With the Nikon Monarch 5 8 x 42 binoculars you will also have the luxury of being able to interchangeably use it star gazing or any other general application of binoculars such as bird watching.
 This is one of the many great features I noticed with the Nikon Monarch, these are some more which are particularly notable.